chumpitized/concurrent_virtual_arena_allocator/README.md

 # Concurrent Virtual Arena Allocator
 This arena allocator pretty closely matches the behavior of my previous [concurrent allocator](https://github.com/chumpitized/concurrent_arena_allocator).
 That is, I use `fetch_add` as a lock-free way to increment the memory offset in the arena.
-This implementation goes one step further by incorporating `VirtualAlloc` to reserve and commit memory inside the arena.
+This new implementation goes a step further by incorporating `VirtualAlloc` to reserve and commit memory inside the arena.

 Since this is a concurrent allocator, I needed to find a way to update the memory offset _and_ commit pages without encountering race conditions.
-Like I said, the offset was handled with a simple `fetch_add` instruction, while the `VirtualAlloc` calls used a compare-and-swap loop.
+Like I said, the offset is handled with a simple `fetch_add` instruction, while the `VirtualAlloc` call uses a compare-and-swap loop.

 Here is one way of handling allocations: